It is official: U.S. back in the Paris climate club | Headlines

 The United States officially rejoined the Paris climate agreement on Friday, reinvigorating the global fight against climate change as the Biden administration plans drastic emissions cuts over the next three decades.
 Scientists and foreign diplomats have welcomed the U.S. return to the treaty, which became official https://www.reuters.com/article/us-usa-biden-climate-reaction/world-welcomes-u-s-return-to-paris-climate-accord-readies-wish-list-for-biden-idUSKBN29Q0HD 30 days after President Joe Biden ordered the move on his first day in office.

-Since nearly 200 countries signed the 2015 pact to prevent catastrophic climate change, the United States was the only country to exit.
-Former President Donald Trump took the step, claiming climate action would cost too much.
-U.S. climate envoy John Kerry will take part in virtual events on Friday to mark the U.S. re-entry, including appearances with the ambassadors to the UK and Italy, U.N.
-Secretary General Antonio Guterres and U.N. climate ambition envoy Michael Bloomberg.
+Since nearly 200 countries signed the 2015 pact to prevent catastrophic climate change, the United States has been the only country to exit.
+Then-President Donald Trump took the step, claiming climate action would cost too much.
+U.S. Climate Envoy John Kerry took part in virtual events on Friday to mark the U.S. re-entry, including appearances with the ambassadors of the UK and Italy and U.N.
+Secretary General Antonio Guterres, saying the United States will try to make up for lost time due to Trump's withdrawal.

+"We feel an obligation to work overtime to try to make up the difference.
+We have a lot to do," Kerry said at the event with the UK and Italian ambassadors.
 Biden has promised to chart a path toward net-zero U.S. emissions by 2050.
 Scientists have said that goal is in line with what is needed, while also stressing that global emissions need to drop by half by 2030 to prevent the most devastating impacts of global warming.

-"Climate change and science diplomacy can never again be 'add-ons' in our foreign policy discussions," U.S. Secretary of State Antony Blinken said in a statement.
-"It is vital in our discussions of national security, migration, international health efforts, and in our economic diplomacy and trade talks."
+Kerry along with Biden’s domestic climate adviser, Gina McCarthy, are crafting new regulations and incentives aimed at speeding the deployment of clean energy and transitioning from fossil fuels.
+Biden also has also signed more than a dozen executive orders related to climate change, and has mobilized every federal agency https://www.reuters.com/article/us-usa-biden-climate-factbox/factbox-biden-mobilizes-the-federal-government-to-tackle-climate-change-idUSKBN29W30X to help shape the government's response.

 "There’s a lot of ground to make up, but the hope of Paris is alive and strong," said Rachel Cleetus, policy director at the Union of Concerned Scientists.